Kenny-P/Code-Academy-Project-Code/README.md

 Python Functions: Medical Insurance Project -
 You are curious about how certain factors such as age, sex, BMI, number of children, and smoking status contribute to medical insurance costs.
 You will apply your new knowledge of Python functions to write a useful function that calculates medical insurance costs.

+Python Control Flow: Medical Insurance Project -
+In this project, you will examine how factors such as age, sex, BMI, number of children, and smoking status contribute to medical insurance costs.
+You will apply your knowledge of Python control flow to write code that gives people advice on how to lower their medical insurance costs.